 Sometimes no matter how well you may think you are taking care of your aquarium plants, something goes wrong.

-This “something” can be anything from plants turning brown to them actually melting.
+This “something” can be anything from plants turning brown to them melting.
 It’s important to know how to deal with these issues as well.

 Let’s start with basic plant care.

-How to care of aquarium plants
+How to care for aquarium plants

 Taking care of aquarium plants starts with choosing the right ones.
 You want to make sure to start by choosing plants that are easy to care for.